NotepadUserLmao/RecRoom-Essentials/README.md

 Custom Discord Status: Modify your Discord status dynamically when using the menu.

 Anti-Kick Protection: Allows you to not get kicked from a game or PVP using AntiKick.exe.
+(NOW REMOVED, PATCHED LMAO)

 Backpack Spawner: Enables spawning backpacks using BackPack Spawner.exe. (instructions in discord)